February 9, 2014

 To learn more about the Massachusetts Wellness Tax Credit and how your company might qualify, feel free to contact us.
 We can help determine the approach that is right for your particular situation.

-Rose Dello Russo is a Tax Senior at Rucci Bardaro & Falzone.
-Elissa Hudspeth is a student at Suffolk University and is interning at RBF.
+Rose Dello Russo is a Senior Staff Accountant at Rucci Bardaro & Falzone.
+Elissa Hudspeth is a student at Suffolk University Student and an intern at RBF.
 Rose can be reached at 781-321-6065 or email@example.com.